nextflow-io/nextflow/docs/google.md

 Create a `nextflow.config` file in the project root directory.
 The config must specify the following parameters:

 - Google Life Sciences as Nextflow executor
-- The Docker container image(s) to run pipeline tasks
+- The Docker container image(s) for pipeline tasks
-- The Google Cloud `project` ID
+- The Google Cloud project ID
-- The Google Cloud `region` or `zone` where the Compute Engine VMs will be started.
+- The Google Cloud region or zone where the Compute Engine VMs will be executed.
   You need to specify one or the other, *not* both.
 Multiple regions or zones can be specified as a comma-separated list, e.g. `google.zone = 'us-central1-f,us-central-1-b'`.

 Example: